moliver28/research-handbook/content/handbook/editing-handbook/frontmatter.md

 ```

-In addition to this formatting for individual pages, controlled documents and their codeowners must be listed in the Controlled Documents section of the [CODEOWNERS file](/.gitlab/CODEOWNERS), in the last section of this document.
-You must add `@gitlab-com/content-sites` and `@gitlab-com/egroup` to any controlled document codeowner group.
+In addition to the frontmatter for individual pages, controlled documents and their codeowner(s) must be listed in the "Controlled Documents" section of the repository's `CODEOWNERS` file.
+Please also follow any instructions at the top of the `CODEOWNERS` file.

 ## Page Types (Layouts)